 Religion and public education

-Without a Prayer: Race and the Transformation of Religion in American Public Education (Manuscript in Preparation)
+Without a Prayer: Race and the Transformation of Religion in American Public Education (under contract with NYU Press).

 American Academy of Religion